 In fact, diversifying your currency holdings can reduce expenses, give you access to emergency funds abroad, and protect you from unpredictable currency swings.

 Unfortunately, holding foreign currencies in a domestic bank account can be expensive.
-And even when the fees are reasonable, the currencies being offered are a standard basket of currencies that likely carry the same risks as the local currency and the conversion rates that the bank sets can be painfully unfair
+And if it is affordable, the currencies they offer will often have the same risks as the local currency.

 In fact, it’s not uncommon for offshore banks to offer multi-currency accounts by default.
 That means you can hold a variety of currencies for free.
 Many times, you can hold up to ten or more currencies with a single offshore bank.